 How to restore your new iPhone from iCloud backup

-Go grab a cuppa here because while it's simple to get to the point of restoring your new iPhone from your old one, it will take a while for it to complete the process.
+Grab a coffee while the restoration process is completing because while it's simple to get to the point of restoring your new iPhone from your old one, it will take a while for it to complete the process.
 Don't lose patience, it will do it even if you don't think anything is happening.

 Finish setup on your new iPhone